 'I worry about them falling behind': Parents concerned as flu season takes kids out of classroom

+Saskatoon schools experienced a nearly 16 per cent absentism rate between Nov.
+20 and Dec.
+3, according to the province's most recent report on COVID-19 and other respiratory illnesses.

+While the Community Respiratory Illness Surveillance (CRISP) report showed a decline in COVID-19 and influenza cases, it showed a surge in respiratory syncytial virus (RSV) cases.

-As the flu season impacts school, parents worry about how the time away from the classroom will affect their learning.
+As spread of respiritory illness impacts school, some parents worry about how the time away from the classroom will affect their learning.

 Michael Schultz’s 10 and 14-year-olds were sick for “a good two weeks” in the fall.